Artboard-crmland-personal-01

 A personal CRM is a set of tools that combine a detailed address book, a day planner with reminders, a calendar and event manager, and a streamlined way to handle communications that are regularly updated in real-time.
 Other top CRM tools can include business card scanners, trip planners, sales campaign planners, trackers, and even journal features.

-While there are much more advanced CRM systems for large enterprises, good personal CRM apps are often a quick and affordable way for any business professional to amp up the organization, manage workflows, maintain solid relationships, and expand professional networks.
+While there are much more advanced CRM systems for large enterprises, good personal CRM apps are often a quick and affordable for any business professional to amp up the organization, manage workflows, maintain solid relationships, and expand professional networks.

 What is the Difference Between Personal CRM Software and Personal Relationship Manager Software?